adamharrison/lite-xl-terminal/README.md

 # lite-xl-terminal

-`lite-xl-terminal` is a fully-featured terminal emulator designed to slot into lite-xl as a plugin for windows, mac and linux.
+`lite-xl-terminal` is a (mostly) fully-featured terminal emulator designed to slot into lite-xl as a plugin for windows, mac and linux.

 ## Installation